xyproto/kal/README.md

 * The available functions should be suitable for finding "red days" in any calendar.

-* Currently, only the Norwegian calendar has been fully implemented, but more languages and locales can be added.
+* Currently, only the Norwegian and US calendar has been implemented, but more languages and locales can be added.

-* The US calendar is almost done, but is a work in progress.
+* The US calendar may need more polish.

 * Implementing additional calendars is relatively easy.